Toto-Kotaro-Tanaka/ms3-uncle-jams-baking-recipes/README.md

 I would like to thank ;

-- My mentor, **Spencer Barriball**, who goes through the project with me and gives me some advice especially to improve UI and UX
+- My mentor, **Spencer Barriball**, for going through the project with me and giving me some advice especially to improve UI and UX
-- **Ed Bradley** who gives me advice on several queries and difficulties I have throughout the project
+- **Ed Bradley** for giving me advice on several queries that I have during the project
-- Code Institute Tutor **Alan** who gives me guidance on how to solve an issue
+- Code Institute Tutor, **Alan**, for giving me a guidance on how to solve an issue
-- Code Institute Tutor **Igor** who gives me guidance on how to solve an issue
+- Code Institute Tutor, **Igor**, for giving me a guidance on how to solve an issue
-- **Code Institute Slack Members** who give me advice on queries I have throughout the project
+- **Code Institute Slack Members** for giving me advice on queries that I have during the project

 <div align="right"><a href="#top">🔝</a></div>